TimFinnigan/create-web-extension/README.md

 - `--react` - Include React for UI components
 - `--skip-prompts` - Skip all prompts and use default values

+## Generated Extension Features

+The generated extension includes:

+- **Dual Structure**: Can be loaded directly or built with webpack
+- **Popup UI**: A simple popup with a counter that persists in storage
+- **Options Page**: Configurable settings for your extension
+- **Background Script**: Handles events and manages state
+- **Content Script**: Interacts with web pages
+- **Modern Development**: Webpack, Babel, and optional TypeScript/React

 ## Project Structure

 The generated project will have the following structure: